Mars: Human mission proposals

-Several plans for a human mission to Mars have been proposed throughout the 20th and 21st centuries, but none have come to fruition.
-The NASA Authorization Act of 2017 directed NASA to study the feasibility of a crewed Mars mission in the early 2030s; the resulting report eventually concluded that this would be unfeasible.
+Several plans for a human mission to Mars have been proposed, but none have come to fruition.
+The NASA Authorization Act of 2017 directed NASA to study the feasibility of a crewed Mars mission in the early 2030s; the resulting report concluded that this would be unfeasible.
 In addition, in 2021, China was planning to send a crewed Mars mission in 2033.
 Privately held companies such as SpaceX have also proposed plans to send humans to Mars, with the eventual goal to settle on the planet.
+As of 2024, SpaceX has proceeded with the development of the Starship launch vehicle with the goal of Mars colonization.
+In plans shared with the company in April 2024, Elon Musk envisions the beginning of a Mars colony within the next twenty years.
+This would be enabled by the planned mass manufacturing of Starship and initially sustained by resupply from Earth, and in situ resource utilization on Mars, until the Mars colony reaches full self sustainability.
+Any future human mission to Mars will likely take place within the optimal Mars launch window, which occurs every 26 months.
 The moon Phobos has been proposed as an anchor point for a space elevator.
+Besides national space agencies and space companies, groups such as the Mars Society and The Planetary Society advocate for human missions to Mars.